My noble Friend the Parliamentary Under-Secretary of State for International Development (Baroness Verma) has made the following statement:

-On 26 October, I attended the Foreign Affairs Council for Development in Luxembourg.
-The meeting was chaired by the High Representative of the European Union for Foreign Affairs and Security Policy Federica Mogherini.
-She also hosted a joint lunch with Environment Minister to discuss the implementation of the agenda for Sustainable Development 2030.
-A provisional report of the meeting and conclusions adopted will be deposited in the Library of the House for the convenience of Members.
+On 12 May, I attended the Foreign Affairs Council for Development in Brussels.
+The meeting was chaired by the High Representative of the European Union for Foreign Affairs and Security Policy and Vice-President of the Commission, Federica Mogherini.
+She also hosted a joint lunch with the Afghan Minister of Finance, Eklil Hakimi, which discussed the preparations for the upcoming Brussels conference on Afghanistan, in September this year.
+A provisional report of the meeting and conclusions adopted will be deposited in the Library of the House for the convenience of members.

 Revision of the European Consensus of Development in light of the 2030 agenda